chandini2595/Clustering-based-manifold-approximation-and-projection-for-dimensionality-reduction/README.md

-# Clustering-based manifold approximation and projection for dimensionality reduction
+# Clustering-Based Manifold Approximation and Projection for dimensionality reduction

 This repository contains materials related to the exploration of CBMAP (Clustering-Based Manifold Approximation and Projection), a dimensionality reduction algorithm that balances the preservation of global and local structures in data.